Our Review Process

 Simply put, glucose in urine tests is an indicator of the amount of sugar present in the urine sample.
 The technical term for this would be glycosuria or glucosuria.
 These levels can be measured using a blood test or can be measured using a cerebrospinal fluid test.
 In case you are visiting a doctor or a pathology lab, you may also refer to this test as a urine sugar test, urine glucose test, etc.

 This is a test that is performed to measure the sugar quotient of a urine sample.
 The presence of sugar in the urine is referred to as glucosuria.
 Usually, urine has a negligible amount of glucose but if your blood has excess sugar in it, then your body will get rid of the extra amount through urine.
 To undergo a sugar in urine test, you have to provide your urine sample to your healthcare expert who will test it immediately.
 The expert uses a dipstick that changes its color when tested in the urine to show the sugar levels of your urine sample.
 Your healthcare expert may also give you some instructions which you must abide by to get accurate results.
+Know about diabetes treatment in pregnancy.

 You must prepare yourself before undergoing the test as consumption of certain medicines can affect the results.
 Talk to your doctor before undergoing the preparation of the test.
 Once your test is done, your results are studied as per the urine glucose levels chart to conclude.
 In the past, this test was done to know if glucose in the urine is in the normal range or elevated to diagnose diabetes.
 However, currently, a blood sugar test is done for the same.
 If your results lay between 0-15 mg/dl then the glucose content in urine is normal.
 If you get abnormal results it may signify you have diabetes, renal glycosuria, or you may be pregnant.
 Fortunately, there are no risks or discomfort associated with the procedure of undergoing this test.